The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 For some, the experience of panic attacks may be too intense, especially if they occur frequently (such as several times per week).

-Being ok with the discomfort and learning to withdrawal the fear surrounding panic attacks is key to becoming free from them forever…
+Being okay with the discomfort and learning to withdraw the fear surrounding panic attacks is key to becoming free from them forever…

 That being said, sometimes it is just too much for some people.

-If you're too frazzled by fear to function or your suffering with panic attacks daily, other causes may be to blame – such as a chemical imbalance or other underlying health issues.
+If you're too frazzled by fear to function or suffer from panic attacks daily, other causes may be to blame – such as a chemical imbalance or other underlying health issues.

 Medications (such as SSRIs and Beta-Blockers) are valid and potentially helpful options to help manage panic attacks until you can better practice the step-by-step plan outlined above.